flow–controlled ventilation

 [6] PROFLOW–THORACic

-the ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after THORACic surgery’ (PROFLOW–THORACic) international multicenter randomized clinical trial determines the effect of flow–controlled ventilation versus conventional ventilation on postoperative pulmonary complications in patients scheduled for open or video–assisted thoracic surgery with one–lung ventilation
+the ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after THORACic surgery’ (PROFLOW–THORACic) international multicenter randomized clinical trial determines the effect of individualized flow–controlled ventilation versus conventional ventilation on postoperative pulmonary complications in patients scheduled for open or video–assisted thoracic surgery with one–lung ventilation

 PROFLOW–THORACic will be registered at clinicaltrials (pending); the study protocol will be published in TRIALS